FAQ: broadcasting to Clevercast

 Is it possible to live stream pre-recorded videos without sending a broadcast?

-Yes, this is also possible for multilingual live streams with closed captions and audio translations.
+Yes, this is also possible for multilingual live streams with closed captions and speech translations.
 See our simulive streaming overview for more info.

 Which encoder can I use?